-Exempt organizations (other than section 501(c)(7), (9), or (17) organizations) that have gross income from an unrelated trade or business activity that exploits an exempt activity (other than periodical advertising income reportable in Schedule J) should complete Schedule I. See Regulations section 1.513-1(d)(4)(iv) for a definition of exploited exempt activity.
-Report income from advertising other than in a periodical in Schedule I.
+Exempt organizations that have gross income from an unrelated trade or business activity that exploits an exempt activity (other than periodical advertising income reportable in Schedule J) should complete Schedule I. See Regulations

-An organization may take all deductions directly connected with the gross income from the unrelated trade or business activity.
-In addition, the organization may take into account all deductible items attributable to the exploited exempt activity, with the following limitations:
+An exempt organization may take all deductions directly connected with the gross income from the unrelated trade or business activity.
+In addition, the exempt organization may take into account all deductible items attributable to the exploited exempt activity, with the following limitations:

 - Reduce the deductible items of the exempt activity by the income from the activity; - Limit the net amount of deductible items arrived at in item 1 above for the exempt activity to the net unrelated business income from the exploited exempt activity; - 3.
-Exclude income and expenses of the exempt activity in figuring a loss carryover or carryback from the unrelated trade or business activity exploiting the exempt activity; and - 4.
-Exclude deductible items of the exempt activity in figuring unrelated trade or business income from an activity that is not exploiting the same exempt activity.
+Exclude income and expenses of the exempt activity in figuring a loss carryover or carryback from the unrelated trade or business activity exploiting the exempt activity; and - Exclude deductible items of the exempt activity in figuring unrelated trade or business income from an activity that is not exploiting the same exempt activity.